supertree-toolkit/stk/doc/gui.rst

     :figclass: align-center

     Normal graphical view of data overlap.
 For a correctly connected dataset there should be a single node (circle).
-These data is not sufficiently well connected.
+These data are not sufficiently well connected.

 .. _img-stk-data-overlap-detailed: